-Kill The Chosen Chicken
+Kill The Chickens

 At the end of the six-week cycle, the sheds are emptied.
 The birds are packed into crates, either physically by catching gangs who work fast, grabbings birds by their legs and wings, or mechanically, where the animals are swept up by machinery.
 Once packed tightly into a crate, many already suffering broken legs and wings, the birds are loaded onto trucks and transported through all weathers – blistering heat, driving rain and unbearable cold – over long distances to get to the slaughterhouse.
 There, they may be shackled upside down while still conscious, and their throats are cut.
 Attempts at stunning do not work for every bird.
 Some slaughterhouses gas the birds to death in specially-constructed chambers.

-Pluck The Chicken In Boiling Water
+Pluck The Chickens In Boiling Water

 Once they have been bled, the birds’ bodies are tipped into hot water baths to loosen their feathers, and then it is on to the butchery line.

 The meat is cut, stripped and blasted off the bones.
 Any parts that can be profited from are cut out, including the feet, and then the meat destined for nuggets is ground down.

 Flesh does not taste great on its own.
 To make it palatable, it has to be flavored and it is the seasonings used that make nuggets so tasty.
 The good news is that all those seasonings come from plants, and so it is easy to create vegan chick*n nuggets that have all the taste and texture and none of the suffering or environmental impact.